jrwalworth/users_cr/README.md

 Steps:
 1. Get all Users
+2. Get one User
-2. Add new User
+3. Add new User
-3. Edit User
+4. Edit User
-4. Delete User
+5. Delete User